oktadev/id-assertion-authz-node-example/README.md

 >   - `yarn dev:todo`
 >   - `yarn auth:todo`

+## Optionally, open the application UIs in your browser
 ```sh
 yarn open:apps # Opens both todo0 and wiki0 application UIs in your browser.
 ```